 Symptoms of oral cancer take time to surface.
 However, if any of the below-mentioned symptoms persist for over two weeks, a visit to the physician is recommended.
 Remember, early detection will increase chances of complete and safe recovery.

 Oral cancer is segregated into four categories based on the size and spread of a malignant tumour.

 Stage 1: Herein, the tumour is not biggest than 2 centimetres.
 Its spread is localized, as it is yet to infiltrate lymph nodes.

 Stage 2: The tumour gains size and may grow up to 4 centimetres.
 As lymph nodes are not infected as yet, the impact is restricted to where it originated.

 Stage 3: The stage presents two different scenarios.
-One, the tumour size goes beyond 4 centimetres and has infected a single lymph node on the side where it originated.
-Two, the lymph node contains tumour measuring one-inch or less.
+One, the tumor size goes beyond 4 centimetres and has infected a single lymph node on the side where it originated.
+Two, the lymph node contains tumor measuring one-inch or less.